corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/token-selection.md

 To use in-memory selection, you must ensure the CorDapp `VaultWatcherService` is installed and the service is running.
 This comes as part of the Token SDK.

 To initialise this service, you must select an `indexingStrategy`.
-The indexing strategy is how you designate the wallet or bucket of tokens that can be selected for use in a transaction:
+An indexing strategy is used to apply an index to recorded records of Token States in in the `VaultWatcherService`.
+This improves querying time (and ultimately the performance of your application).
+As always - you can tune different use cases for better performance by selecting the appropriate indexing strategy.

-* **Public_key** strategy makes a token 'bucket' from which tokens can be selected, for each public key.
+* **Token_Only** selection strategy indexes states only using token type and identifier.
 * **External_ID** strategy can be used to group states from many public keys connected to a given unique user ID.
-If you use **Accounts**, this strategy is ideal.
+If you use **Accounts**, this strategy is ideal because it allows for faster querying of tokens that belong to accounts.
-* **Token_Only** selection strategy indexes states only using token type and identifier.
+* **Public_key** strategy makes a token 'bucket' for each public key.

 Enter the following into your **CorDapp config**, choosing a single indexing strategy: